Sedalia, Missouri, November 1895

 “Otis?
 Sure, he’s a regular.”
 The bartender yelled out, “Anybody see Otis?”

-“Seen him playing pool little while ago,” somebody answered from the other end of the bar.
+“Seen him playing pool little while back,” somebody answered from the other end of the bar.
 “There he is, coming this way!”

 Strap swung around on the stool and watched as Otis Saunders came toward the bar.
 His friend was just like Strap remembered him, with the sure step and easy smile of somebody who knows what he’s all about.
-He couldn’t help being jealous the way all the ladies turned to look as Otis went by.
+He couldn’t help being just a little bit jealous the way all the ladies turned to look as Otis went by.

 “Somebody asking for me?”